-The Mantra R11 is an Open class competition paraglider, it has been successfully load tested, conforms to the CIVL 23G rule but holds no EN or LTF flight certification.
+The Mantra R10 is an Open class competition paraglider, it has been successfully load tested but holds no EN or LTF flight certification.
 It should ONLY be flown by very competent and very experienced pilots, DO NOT fly this wing if you are inexperienced or unfamiliar with the characteristics of a high aspect ratio, high performance paraglider.